isabhinav/HREngagement/README.md

  - The disparities in the responses emphasize gender-specific variations, indicating different experiences between male and female employees.

-To further understand the relationships between various metrics, correlation analysis is employed to explore the interactions between survey responses for male and female employees.
+To further understand the relationships between various metrics, correlation analysis can be employed to explore the interactions between survey responses for male and female employees.

 ##### _Correlation Analysis_